Article I – Name

 1. President (Chairman),

-2. Vice-President (Vice Chairman),
+2. Vice-President (Vice Chairman), and

-2. The voting members from among the membership shall elect the Elected Officers.
+3. Voting Members from among the membership shall elect the Elected Officers.

-5. The Vice-President shall assist the chair and shall preside over meetings of the organization in the absence of the President.
-The Vice-President may also be asked to assist the Secretary and Treasurer.
+8. The Vice-President shall assist the President and shall serve as President in the absence of the President.
+The Vice-President may also be asked to assist the Secretary/Treasurer.

 Article V – Committees